MDA (TV series): Season 2

 Although the ratings had been average, MDA was granted a second season.

 The second season improved markedly from the first season, tightening storylines and scripts.
-The season opened with the episode "Eternity" in which Tony died on the operating table, and Caitlin moved to Richard Savage's firm.
+The season opened with the episode "Eternity" in which Tony (played by Indigenous Australian actor Aaron Pedersen) died on the operating table, and Caitlin moved to Richard Savage's firm.
 Caitlin gets off to a bumpy start with the MDA when she becomes involved with Justin Harris (a man secretly under investigation for murder, played by Jeremy Callaghan).
 After Justin is cleared he feels that there is no trust in their relationship and leaves Caitlin.

 Two new characters joined: Amanda McKay, a legal case manager; and Simon Lloyd, a doctor joining MDA.
 Amanda and Simon's relationship evolves as a will-they-or-won't-they? couple of the show, with the risk increased due to his wife who worked abroad.
 By season's end they were a couple, but were still easing into it.

 Significant season two storylines included the destruction of Jamie and Wendy's relationship, Dr Phillips' increasing efforts to become head of MDA, and the potential destruction of MDA itself as he attempts to incite a revolution against the firm, Caitlin and Richard's personal and professional fighting, Layla's grandmother getting closer to death, and Happy dealing with his son Jason.

 In the second half of the season, Caitlin was written out of the show, as the producers decided her character had run its course.
 Kerry Armstrong also decided to leave – because the low Government funding for the arts in Australia under the Howard conservative government (often criticised within the industry) meant that appearing on one television show was not a sustainable income.
 Ella, subsequently, took a full-time posting at St. Albans' as Head of Emergency and only appeared occasionally during the latter half of season 2, making her final appearance in the penultimate episode "Pas de deux".

 Despite increased audience size, critical response, and award nominations, the ABC made no official announcement of the show's renewal.
 The final episode, "Memento Mori", aired on 17 December 2003.

 While it was no surprise that the ABC did not make an immediate announcement about the show's fate – many Australian television series will often miss a year due to actor's schedules and production demands – it was eight months before an announcement was made.
 During this time, Jason Donovan and Felix Nobis both moved on to other projects.